CCMC30 Common Mode Noise Filter

 This is possible by using a cascaded system of ferrite cores with various frequency dependent material properties, combined with high quality coaxial cable.
 For outdoor use, the system is housed in a water-proof enclosure.
 We recommend to connect the CCMC30 as closely as possible to the receiver.

 With regard to efficient noise suppression, the CCMC 30 is not very much different from the galvanic isolator GI1000.
 However, the CCMC30 performes down to lowest frequencies including DC voltage, in contrast to the GI1000, which blocks DC voltages and very low frequencies.
 The CCMC30 can thus be connected directly to the coax cable which passes the supply voltage or the control signals to the active antenna.
-A series connection of the GI1000 directly connected to the receiver followed by the CCMC30 right behind the power inserter may result in an even better performance.
+Even a cascaded use of the GI1000 directly at the receiver input and the CCMC30 following it directly after the coaxial power inserter can in some cases lead to an increased efficiency.
+Especially in the lower frequency range, surprising improvements can occur:

 - Guaranteed frequency range: 150 kHz – 30 MHz